kaaedit/kaa/README.rst

 Color setting
 -------------

 Kaa looks better with 256 color mode of terminal emulator.
-With Terminal.app you can set 256 color mode:
+For Terminal.app on Mac OS X, you can set 256 color mode with following procedure:

 1. Select Preferences menu.
 2. Open the Settings tab.
 3. Select `xterm-256color` for `"Declare terminal as"` field.

-For iTerm2, you can:
+For iTerm2, you can set 256 color mode with following procedure:

 1. Select Preferences menu.
 2. Open the Profiles tab.